 I don’t know why exactly but just knowing that it would be fine if I just battled through it helped.

 It gave me something to fight.

 I knew there was no point in seeking medical attention, as bad as they felt at the time I knew my symptoms were relatively mild and I had no other serious complications.
 There was no excessive blood or bleeding and the bathroom situation was – lets just say manageable.
+I know you don’t want too many details!
 I knew there was little any medical facility could do for me that I couldn’t do for myself and frankly I couldn’t be bothered leaving my room.
 The treatment of dengue was all about the management of the symptoms.
-Stay hydrated, stay rested, let it pass.
+Stay hydrated, stay rested, manage the pain, let it pass.

 So that’s what I did.
 I took some paracetamol for the pain and waited it out, gaining a whole new understanding why dengue is nicknamed breakbone fever.
-I stayed as hydrated as possible and became extremely grateful to the guys who worked at the guesthouse I was staying in who – once they became aware of my situation – kept me supplied with large bottles of water and fruit.
+I stayed as hydrated as possible and became extremely grateful to the guys who worked at the guesthouse I was staying in who – once they became aware of my situation – kept me supplied with large bottles of water and fruit and kept trying to pursuade me to get a doctor.
 To this day I am extremely thankful to them for looking out for me.
 And I rested.
 A lot.

 For three whole days I confined myself to bed in a self imposed form of solitary confinement.
 I put all my travel plans on hold and just waited until I felt better.

 The whole experience felt like some sort of horrible, feverish dream filled with pain and intermittent bouts of consciousness.
 Time lost any and all meaning.
 But eventually the pain eased.
 The headaches receded.